SIWENOID v2 — Map

 8 — Map Management Toolbar

-Contains the main map management options including edit mode toggle, save, and print controls.
+Contains the main map management options, including the edit mode toggle, save, and print controls.

 9 — Map Name Field